-On leaving school, Ben moved to Egypt to work for the refugee ministry in Cairo and spent twelve months assessing the status of refugees from the Horn of Africa.
-It was a vast and hopeless task for a 19 year old but considerably more rewarding than the subsequent three years he spent reading English at University in London.
-Ben missed his graduation ceremony in favor of a job training gap year volunteers for their placements in community development projects in Egypt, Jordan and Pakistan.
-This position also meant he was able to relocate to the remote Hebridean Island of Coll which left a permanent impact on both soul and liver.
+On leaving school, Ben moved to Egypt to work for the refugee ministry in Cairo and spent 12 months assessing the status of refugees from the Horn of Africa.
+It was a vast and hopeless task for a 19-year-old but considerably more rewarding than the subsequent three years he spent reading English at university in London.
+Ben missed his graduation ceremony in favor of a job training gap-year volunteers for placements in community development projects in Egypt, Jordan and Pakistan.
+This position also meant he was able to relocate to the remote Hebridean Island of Coll, which left a permanent impact on both soul and liver.

-Finally the pull of Africa was impossible to ignore and selling his VW campervan to raise the airfare, he flew to South Africa on the vague promise of a job building a safari camp in Botswana.
-Ben made a pretence of carpentry by day and studied by lamplight for his national guides license, to this day he can read the Behavioural Guide to African Mammals like Braille.
+Finally, the pull of Africa was impossible to ignore, and selling his VW campervan to raise the airfare, he flew to South Africa on the vague promise of a job building a safari camp in Botswana.
+Ben made a pretense of carpentry by day and studied by lamplight for his national guides license; to this day he can read the Behavioral Guide to African Mammals like Braille.
 Guiding in Botswana for four years meant that Ben was able to work in various remote bush camps and even captain a houseboat of dubious design into the heart of the Okavango Delta.
-Botswana was a guide’s paradise, from leading walking safaris in the elephant rich Savuti channel, to waterskiing on the Okavango River and having altogether too much fun chasing wild dog hunts across the open plains.
+Botswana was a guide’s paradise, from leading walking safaris in the elephant-rich Savuti Channel to waterskiing on the Okavango River and having altogether too much fun chasing wild dog hunts across the open plains.

-In Africa Ben has worked and travelled in South Africa, Namibia, Botswana, Zambia, Zimbabwe, Malawi, Mozambique, Uganda, Rwanda, Tanzania and Kenya.
-He likes surfing, riding motorcycles, photography, old maps and dreams of seeing a shoebill.
+In Africa, Ben has worked and traveled in South Africa, Namibia, Botswana, Zambia, Zimbabwe, Malawi, Mozambique, Uganda, Rwanda, Tanzania and Kenya.
+He likes surfing, riding motorcycles, photography and old maps and dreams of seeing a shoebill.